SAW-Certifi/BookTracker/README.md

 - Front end (Vercel): https://book-tracker-project.vercel.app/
 - Back end (Render): https://certifi-test-app.onrender.com/

+> Important: Always start or wake the back end before using the front end.
 > Render free instances sleep after inactivity.
-If the UI shows API errors, open the backend URL above in a browser tab to wake the service and try again.
+If the UI shows API errors or broken features, open the backend URL above in a browser tab to wake the service, then try the front end again.

 ## Tech
 - React 19 + Vite + Axios